ned14/outcome/doc/md/03-tutorial.md

 \note The Dinkumware STL supplied with Visual Studio makes any fetch of an error category an operation with globally visible consequences.
 Compilers using this STL therefore must emit a lot more assembler than with other STL implementations.
-This is part of the reason why MSVC generates code bloat unlike GCC or clang.
+This is part of the reason why MSVC generates additional code bloat above that of GCC or clang.

 So, to sum up, try to use `option<T>` where that's appropriate. `option<T>` is constexpr available and very often vanishes entirely from the assembler generated.
 Try to use